Bake or Break

 • Unsalted butter – The butter adds wonderful flavor and texture to the curd, so be sure to use one of good quality.

-• Granulated sugar – If you want a less sweet, more lemony curd, you can dial the amount of sugar back a bit.
-Keep in mind that less sugar can make your curd more likely to be lumpy.
+• Granulated sugar – If you want a less sweet, more lemony curd, you can dial back the amount of sugar.
+Keep in mind that less sugar can make your curd more lumpy.

 • Eggs – Some recipes for lemon curd use a different ratio of egg yolks and egg whites, but we’re keeping things simple with whole eggs.